kierenadkins/Software-Architecture/docs/decisions/0006-Sequence-Diagrams-For-System-Behaviour .md

 * Sequence Diagrams
 * Communication Diagrams

 ## Decision Outcome

-Chosen option: "Sequence Diagrams", because
+Chosen option: "Sequence Diagrams" because

-They are well suited for modelling the interactions between diffrent components over a time period, making them idea to cature the behaviour of the system.
-Alongside this they show how data is stored and retrieved
+They are well suited for modeling the interaction between different components over a time period making them ideal to capture the behavior of the system.
+Alongside this, they show how data is stored and retrieved

 ### Consequences

-* Good because it shows clear visualization of system behaviour, helping other developers/stakeholders understand system behaviour better
+* Good because it shows a clear visualization of system behavior helping other developers/stakeholders understand system behavior better

-* Good because the diagram will aid in the development of the level 3 c4 diagram
+* Good because the diagram will aid in the development of the level 3 C4 diagram
 * Bad because they focus more on technical details, so may not be suited for people with less technical skills

 ## More Information

+This decision is aligned with our goal to capture and communicate system behavior